scaleoutsean/eseries-perf-analyzer/scripts/SCRIPTS.md

 Do you want to download certificate from E-Series (n/Y): n
 ```

-Check the result and if okay, run the other script to generate data directories.
+Check the result and if okay, run the other script to generate data directories and setup permissions on them.

 ```sh
 $ ll certs/